 Roblox is a fantastic online platform where you can enjoy numerous mini-games designed by other developers while building your own virtual worlds.
-However, many players complain Roblox keeps crashing on their PCs and it’s literally unplayable.
-If you’re troubled by the same problem, don’t frustrate, as you can fix it quite easily.
+However, many players complain Roblox keeps crashing on PC and it becomes literally unplayable.
+If you’re troubled by the same problem, don’t frustrate.
+You can fix it quite easily.

 Fixes to try:

-We’ve put together a list of fixes that are proven to stop Roblox from crashing on PC.
-You may not try them all; just work your way down until you find the one that does the trick.
+We’ve put together a list of fixes that may help you stop Roblox crash.
+You don’t have to try them all.
+Just work the way down the list until you find the one that does the trick.

 - Update your graphics driver